Ruheng-W/CPPIF/README.md

 The project is mainly implemented through **Pytorch**, **Numpy** and **transformers**.

+Complete dataset can be found in this link: https://drive.google.com/drive/folders/1ofhjHWijv1vBMVyLiCGTcw9VbRhePeOP?usp=sharing.

 ## Contact

 For further questions or details, reach out to Ruheng Wang (wangruheng@mail.sdu.edu.cn)